rails/website/_posts/2024-11-01-this-week-in-rails.markdown

 [Fix bundle install for vendored gems](https://github.com/rails/rails/pull/53466)
-This change fixes an issue with the generated Dockerfile to copy the `vendor` folder to the image, otherwise vendored gems throw an error due to not being on the filesystem.
+This change fixes an issue with the generated Dockerfile to copy the `vendor` folder to the image, otherwise vendored gems threw an error due to not being on the filesystem.

 [Improve accessibility of Rails Guides](https://github.com/rails/rails/pull/51499)